sebhatgg/Car-Crash/README.md

 # Car-Crash
-The dataset was downloaded from Kiggle
+The dataset was downloaded from Kaggle
 File name: US Accidents